 After that, click the plus icon in the same panel and choose a new layer to be added.

-If this is an image, then select the source where you want it to be uploaded from.
+If this is an image, then select the source which you want it to be uploaded from.
 I’ve selected the media library and uploaded a new custom image with a transparent background instead of the default one.

 I’ve selected the ‘long slide from bottom’ transition effect in my slider to make the image appear in the slide unexpectedly.